Tabaci/closest-root/readme.md

 # closest-root

-This *npm* module allows for the user to locate the closest *npm* root directory from a specified path.
+This *npm* module allows the user to locate the closest *npm* root directory from a specified path.

 ## Notice